lpahlavi/lpahlavi.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

-Hi!
 I am a third year Electrical Engineering student at the University of Toronto.
-I am currently doing an internship as a UAV Performance Engineer at [Verity Studios](http://veritystudios.com/).
+I am currently doing an internship as a UAV Performance Engineer at [Verity Studios](http://veritystudios.com/) in Zürich, Switzerland.

 ## Research Interest